 In my opinion, good skincare is the most important part to a flawless makeup application.
 Without proper skincare prep your makeup will wear and fade poorly throughout the day.
 Think of your face as the canvas for your art and as such you want to prep and prime it well.

 These are some of my favorite products to use for prep!
+You can shop all these here |

 I've included a lot of different products in the photo above but I don't use every single one every time I do my makeup, this is just a range of products I like to reach for that work well together without over-prepping my skin.